 Now we finally come to Jesy Nelson, my main reason for writing this article in the first place.
 Her responses to the backlash she has received for blackfishing also inspired the title of this article.

-Little Mix is a pop group from the U.K. that were formed on the eighth season of the British X Factor series.
-Each singer auditioned as solo artists, but were formed into a group by Kelly Rowland, and the group eventually won that season.
-The group has garnered a strong fanbase and are very successful, especially in the U.K. Eventually Jesy Nelson left the group, citing low self-esteem and poor mental health being primary reasons, as she was often compared to the other girls.
+Little Mix is a pop group from the U.K. that was formed in the eighth season of the British X Factor series.
+Each singer auditioned as solo artists but was formed into a group by Kelly Rowland, and the group eventually won that season.
+The group has garnered a strong fanbase and is very successful, especially in the U.K. Eventually Jesy Nelson left the group, citing low self-esteem and poor mental health being primary reasons, as she was often compared to the other girls.
 She explained that she was often fat-shamed and eventually started starving herself on occasion as a result.
 Allegedly, when she announced she was leaving, her group mates were supportive, assuming she would take time to work on her mental health.

 Jesy’s Response to the Blackfishing Allegations